TantiHenditasari/Final-Project-Data-Analyst-MySkill-e-commerce/README.md

 - Strategically optimize sales efforts for high-priced and high-profit items to consistently boost overall sales performance and profitability
 - Leverage Cash-on-Delivery (COD) as a company strength by maintaining its ease of use and accessibility, given its sustained popularity throughout 2022
 - Simultaneously, conduct comprehensive research and analysis to optimize the adoption and usage of other payment methods.
 Explore implementing promotions and incentives for alternative payment methods to reduce reliance on COD, potentially mitigating associated risks (e.g., failed deliveries, returns) and diversifying payment options

+#### No 2
+Question: In 2022, display the 'Mobile & Tablet' category transactions that were completed via Jazzwallet payment.
+What are the quantities and the number of customers involved?

+Insights:
+- In 2022, there were no direct valid transactions recorded for the 'Mobile & Tablet' category via Jazzwallet payment.
+However, when considering 'Jazzvoucher' as an equivalent payment method, a notable valid transaction occurred
+- This single valid transaction involved 1,000 units of 'IDROIX_BALRX7-Gold' purchased by one customer, generating approximately $518 million in sales and $33 million in net profit
+- No discount was applied to this transaction
+- The exceptionally high volume of this single purchase suggests that the customer is likely engaging in reselling activities, which, in turn, indicates a strong market demand for the 'IDROIX_BALRX7-Gold' product
+- Despite this large singular transaction, the Jazzwallet/Jazzvoucher payment method remains largely underutilized and not yet optimized, evidenced by the lack of broader transaction activity

+Recommendations:
+- Implement exclusive discounts or loyalty programs for customers making high-volume purchases, similar to the observed Jazzvoucher transaction.
+This strategy aims to foster customer loyalty and reinforce the company's reputation as a preferred supplier for bulk orders
+- Maintain continuous vigilance on market trends, evolving customer behaviors, preferences, and advancements in technology.
+Utilize these insights to strategically build and maintain sales, positioning our e-commerce platform as a leading distributor and supplier for future business growth
+- Conduct comprehensive research and evaluation into the reasons behind the low transaction volume for Jazzwallet, Jazzvoucher, and other less popular payment methods.
+Develop strategies to improve the adoption of these methods, as they can potentially offer faster revenue cycles and lower risks compared to Cash-on-Delivery (COD)